Brad14t/Splunk-Learning/README.md

 Course Topics ▪ Formatting data using transforming commands ▪ Preparing data for use in visualizations ▪ Generating maps using geographic data ▪ Creating and customizing single value visualizations ▪ Visually formatting statistical tables

+Course Objectives

+Topic 1 – Formatting Commands
+▪ The fields command

+`| fields`

+▪ The table command

+`| table [column] [column2] [column3]`

+Outputs columns of your choice in a table.

+▪ The dedup command

+`| dedup`

+Removes duplicate events.

-Course Objectives Topic 1 – Formatting Commands ▪ The fields command ▪ The table command ▪ The dedup command ▪ The addtotals command ▪ The fieldformat command Topic 2 – Visualizing Data ▪ Explore visualization types ▪ Use transforming commands to order results into a data table: o top o rare o stats o chart o timechart o trendline ▪ Understand when to use different transforming commands Topic 3 – Generating Maps ▪ Explore geographic visualization types ▪ Use commands specific to geographic data o iplocation o geostats o geom ▪ Prepare data for use in a choropleth map
+▪ The addtotals command
+▪ The fieldformat command

+Topic 2 – Visualizing Data
+▪ Explore visualization types
+▪ Use transforming commands to order results into a data table: o top o rare o stats o chart o timechart o trendline ▪ Understand when to use different transforming commands

+Topic 3 – Generating Maps
+▪ Explore geographic visualization types
+▪ Use commands specific to geographic data o iplocation o geostats o geom ▪ Prepare data for use in a choropleth map